ttappr/heapq/README.md

 # heapq

 A minimal Rust library for heap-based priority queues.
-This crate provides heap operations for efficient insertion, removal, and access to the smallest or largest element.
+This crate provides heap operations for efficient insertion, removal, and access to the smallest element.
 It is inspired by Python's `heapq` module, but written in safe, idiomatic Rust.

 ## Features

-- Min-heap and max-heap support
+- Min-heap implementation
 - Efficient push and pop operations
-- Peek at the top element
+- Peek at the top element: `heap[0]`
 - No unsafe code

 ## Usage